aesirxio/analytics/README.md

 </script>
 ```

-(We also provive option `replaceAnalyticsConsent` to replace Analytics Consent to Opt-in Consent)
+(We also provive option `replaceAnalyticsConsent` to replace Analytics Consent with Opt-in Consent)
 ```
 <script>
    window.optInConsentData = `[